Welcome to the Pure Nootropics Knowledge Base!

 Often considered one of the most potent racetams, oxiracetam has a long history of neuro protection.
 Many studies show that oxiracetam can not only halt, but also reverse neurological decline.
 Sometimes this can translate into reversing damage from trauma (whether chemical or physical) that people suffer earlier in life.

-This smart drug is used to treat many memory related illnesses, such as Alzheimer’s and dementia.
+This cognitive enhancer has been studied for a variety of different cognitive functions.
 It is also useful for younger individuals who are seeking enhanced memory and learning.
 For most people, this is an advanced, but very safe nootropic addition.

 Considered 60 times more potent than piracetam, this nootropic is a great boost of mental energy with the same memory enhancement benefits of the entire racetam family.
 Phenylpiracetam is so stimulating, the olympic organizations have banned the substance for athletes, but that doesn’t mean you cannot use it to your advantage!

-As a highly potent nootropic drug, phenylpiracetam is also very bioavailable which means taking smaller doses more frequently is a good idea.
+As a highly potent nootropic, phenylpiracetam is also very bioavailable which means taking smaller doses more frequently is a good idea.

 It is best to use two types of choline called CDP choline (citicholine) and alpha GPC, which are higher in their bioavailability and will provide more raw choline for you to improve your memory and prevent side effects.

-This is a great drug to use if you want a potent stimulant that will also help to improve your memory.
+This is a great cognitive enhancer to use if you want a potent stimulant that will also help to improve your memory.
 Some people even consider noopept a great way of reducing anxiety and improving general mood, but it will depend on your biochemistry how you react.

 This is an all-natural amino acid found in green tea.
 L-theanine is associated with more alpha brain waves, which are correlated with relaxation.
 For most people, relaxed brain waves are different from the common high stimulation environment we all live in!